DanRDT/scroll-svg/README.md

 ### Reactivate the animation

-To continue the svg path, use the .animate() method on the svg object.
+To continue the svg path animation after it was stopped, use the .animate() method on the svg object.

 ```javascript
 svg.animate()